Running a 119B AI Model at Home: Who Actually Does This in 2026

 - 24/7 runtime: ~1.5 kWh per day, ~45 kWh per month

-At German electricity prices (~€0.30/kWh), that’s €13–15 per month.
-Cloud inference for similar throughput (35 tokens/sec) costs €0.23–0.60 per month for 1.5 million tokens.
-The local stack costs more per month if usage is light, but it’s cheaper at sustained load, and the privacy and latency benefits apply at any scale.
-If you’re running Mistral Small 4 all day, the electricity cost is a reasonable trade.
+Cloud inference for similar throughput (around 35 tokens/sec) costs roughly €0.23-0.60 per month for 1.5 million tokens depending on the provider tier.
+The local stack costs more per month if usage is light, becomes cheaper at sustained load, and the privacy and latency benefits apply at any scale.
+If you’re running Mistral Small 4 all day, the electricity cost is a reasonable trade in most US states; in Germany the trade is closer but still favorable at sustained load.

 Warning: Power draw isn’t linear with load.
 During a 10-minute batch of 128 requests with